JerryCBH/159261-project/app/HookshotHeroes/README.md

 <img src="Images/GameLogo.png" alt="app-screen" width="300" />

-Hookshot Heroes is a classic maze puzzle solver game with RPG elements and a fun story.
+Hookshot Heroes is a classic maze puzzle game with RPG elements and a fun story!

 In a realm shrouded in mystery, Lidia, a brave and determined heroine, embarks on a perilous journey.
 Drawn by the allure of hidden treasures and ancient secrets, she fearlessly enters the dungeons.